Edinburgh Gardens

-Edinburgh Gardens is a large park located in the inner Melbourne suburb of North Fitzroy.
+Edinburgh Gardens is a large park located in the inner Melbourne suburb of Fitzroy North.
 It is bounded by Brunswick Street and St Georges Road to the west, the curve of Alfred Crescent to the north and east, and Freeman Street to the south.
 It was created from a grant of land in March 1862 by Queen Victoria and laid out by Clement Hodgkinson, who designed many of Melbourne's parks and gardens.
 At approximately 24 ha in size, the park is large by inner urban standards.

 History

 Statement of Significance 1978

 Edinburgh Gardens were nominated for inclusion on the Register of the National Estate in 1978.

 "The Edinburgh Gardens are significant in terms of the large number of established trees and garden beds and the associated garden furniture – cast iron bollards, drinking fountain, fixed seats and bandstand.
 The tennis club house, train track and fixed train engine and the Bowling Club house and lawns are integral to this significance, while the adjacent cricket ground, with its two gatehouses and historic grandstand, is of complementary significance.
 They are also notable for the open space they provide and the manner in which they complement and close the vistas observable while passing along Alfred Crescent.
 The significance of the precinct is seen to lie in the marriage of the built environment with a sylvan landscape.
 It is enhanced by the quality of individual elements, both built and floral, in terms of their historical, architectural, recreational and visual amenity".